Resources for students taking, or seeking to take, courses with a community-based learning assignment/project.

 Where can I complete my community-based learning assignment?

 There are many opportunities to become involved in the community in Portland.
-The kind of assignment you do will depends on the course, your professor's preferences, your own interest, and the availability of a particular placement.
-Check out the Volunteer Opportunities Newsletter for current announcements or the Community Connector for a list of community agencies who partner with CBL.
+The kind of assignment you do will depends on the course, your instructor’s preferences, your own interest, and the availability of a particular service opportunities.
+Visit GivePulse for PCC for a list of community agencies who are affiliated with CBL and current opportunities for community engagement.
 If you wish to find an alternative site, please check with your instructor.

 Can I continue my community involvement after the term is over?

-Most of our community partners would love to have you continue your participation after the term is over.
-Check with your site supervisor to find out how.
-You may also be able to earn Cooperative Education Credit for your community hours.
-To learn more about that, contact the Cooperative Education Office.
+Students may also be able to earn Cooperative Education Credit for their community hours.
+To learn more, contact the Cooperative Education Office.